sph-mn/sph-sc/readme.md

 options
   --help | -h
   --interface
-  --parents  treat target as directory and recreate the directory structure of source files for compiled files
+  --parents  treat target as directory and recreate the directory structure of source files
 ```

 # usage from scheme